Lockheed LC-130: Design and development

 The LC-130 started as a prototype model developed by modifying a C-130A with skis in 1956.
-After testing in 1957, 12 additional C-130A models were modified with skis and hydraulics under the designation of C-130D.
-In 1959 the first four factory equipped, ski-based Hercules were produced under the Navy designation of UV-1L.
+In January 1957, Lockheed conducted the first flight of a C-130A (S/N 55-0021) modified with a ski-wheel configuration that could operate from conventional runways and snow or ice-covered surfaces.
+In February, Task Force Slide began in Bemidji, Minnesota, to develop, test, and validate procedures for what would become the C-130D.
+Flights were conducted on the frozen surface of nearby lakes and included Rocket Assisted Takeoff (RATO).
+Task Force Slide continued into 1958 and by the end of the year, 12 C-130As were modified with skis and hydraulics.
+Now designated C-130Ds, they were delivered to the 61st Troop Carrier Squadron to support construction of two DEW Line radar sites on the Greenland ice cap.
+Having proven capability, 1959, HQ USAF tasked seven of these aircraft to support Project Deep Freeze 60 in the Antarctic.
+That same year, the first four factory equipped, ski-based Hercules were produced under the Navy designation of UV-1L.
 These C-130s are USAF C-130B models.
 Later in the program the designation was changed from UV-1L to C-130BL.
 This designation was again later changed to LC-130F when aircraft nomenclature was standardized for all services by the U.S. Department of Defense in 1962.
 These four aircraft were bought by the U.S. Navy to support the Navy's Antarctic expedition that was ongoing at the time.
 The Navy also bought one LC-130R model in 1968.
 The National Science Foundation bought the second set of aircraft as replacement aircraft.
 The Polar Program Division of the Foundation had assumed management of the Antarctic Program in the early 1970s.
 These aircraft were designated LC-130R and were delivered in two lots: the first lot of three in 1974 and the remaining two in 1976.

 The primary mission of the LC-130 is supporting the scientific community in Antarctica by transporting cargo and personnel from the McMurdo Station to field stations and camps, including the Amundsen–Scott South Pole Station.